Celeo/Matrix_notes/Data.md

 ## Fading

 The penality for using resonance actions.
 Resist with `RES + WIL`.
 This damage cannot be healed; you have to sleep it off.
+The minimum DV of fading is 2 for a resonance action.

 ---